Diego Sánchez (footballer, born 2005)

-Diego Alexander Sánchez Guevara (born 12 April 2005), also known as Chicha, is a Mexican professional footballer who plays as a winger for Liga MX club UANL and the Mexico national under-20 team.
+Diego Alexander Sánchez Guevara (born 12 April 2005), also known as Chicha, is a Mexican professional footballer who plays as a winger for Liga MX club Tigres UANL.

 Club career

-UANL
+Tigres UANL

-Sánchez began his career at the academy of UANL, progressing through all categories, until making his professional debut on 17 March 2023, being subbed in at the 85th minute of a 5–1 win against Mazatlán. and on 8 August 2025, he scored his first goal as a professional in a 7–0 win against Puebla.
+Sánchez began his career at the academy of Tigres UANL, progressing through all categories, until making his professional debut on 17 March 2023, being subbed in at the 85th minute of a 5–1 win against Mazatlán. and on 8 August 2025, he scored his first goal as a professional in a 7–0 win against Puebla.

 International career

 In 2025, Sánchez was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile.